UCAS code: A100

-Please note that the number of international fee status medical students at each medical school in the UK is subject to a government quota: for Oxford this is currently a maximum of 14 per year across both the standard entry A100 and A101 graduate-entry/accelerated Medicine courses.
+Please note that the number of international fee status medical students at each medical school in the UK is subject to a government quota.
+For Oxford this quota is currently a maximum of 14 per year across both the standard entry A100 and A101 graduate-entry/accelerated Medicine courses.

-A vast array of speciality training pathways is available after obtaining a medical qualification, ranging from general practice or emergency medicine through obstetrics or ophthalmology to paediatrics or psychiatry.
+A vast array of speciality training pathways are available after obtaining a medical qualification, ranging from general practice or emergency medicine through obstetrics or ophthalmology to paediatrics or psychiatry.

 BM BCh graduates are entitled to provisional registration with the General Medical Council (GMC) with a licence to practise, subject to demonstrating to the GMC that their fitness to practise is not impaired.

 Tzveta recently took up a consultant position in oncology.
 She says:

 ‘Many universities can teach you how to be a foundation doctor.
 Oxford taught me how to work through problems carefully and logically from first principles, and gave me the theoretical grounding to be able to do so.
 I had the opportunity to read key papers in my subject, then discuss them with the academics who had published them.
 Most importantly, Oxford taught me that I was capable of much more than I imagined or believed.
 Though I have gone from essay crises to night shifts, from finals to Royal College exams, the focused determination it instilled within me remains, driving me through any challenges faced along the way.’